-As a result, banks already provide their customers with a wealth of educational material, information, tools and services to help them make the best financial choices.
-But they go further.
-Banks are also leaders in supporting financial literacy activities and initiatives in communities across Canada.
+Banks provide their customers with a wealth of educational material, information, tools and services to help them get and stay ahead financially.
+Banks also support financial literacy activities and initiatives in communities across Canada.

 How Banks are Helping

-Canadians who make healthy, long-term financial decisions help to build their own financial security, and contribute to the strength of the Canadian economy as a whole.
+Canadians who make healthy, long-term financial decisions help to build their own financial security and contribute to the strength of the broader Canadian economy.

 At the same time, a lack of knowledge and understanding of the risks and benefits of financial products and services can lead to financial problems, increasingly so in a digital marketplace.

 Bringing Financial Basics to the Classroom

 Providing young Canadians with information and tools to understand the importance of money management at an early age helps build the skills they will use throughout their lives.
-Since 1999, banker volunteers have delivered over 8,000 seminars to more than 250,000 students across Canada, teaching them the basics of how to save, budget, protect and invest their money.
+Since 1999, banker volunteers have delivered over 8,600 seminars to more than 259,000 students across Canada, teaching them the basics of how to save, budget, and protect their money.

 Learn more at www.cba.ca.